phil-mitchell/simple-callout/README.md

 # Simple Callout
 [![Build status][travis-badge]][travis-url] [![Bower dependencies][bowerdeps-badge]][bowerdeps-url] ![Version][bower-badge] ![Size][size-badge] [![Published][webcomponents-badge]][webcomponents-url]

-A simple, style-agnostic callout box that can be shown and hidden from any position.
+A simple, (very) lightweight, style-agnostic callout box that can be shown and hidden from any position.

 <!---
 ```